pxslip/db-studio/docs/contributing/introduction.md

 ### Helping Others

-The Directus community is growing quickly, which also means there's more and more people that have questions.
-Helping out your fellow developers by answering questions on [Discord]({{DISCORD_CHAT_URL}}) or [GitHub Discussions]({{GITHUB_URL}}/discussions/categories/q-a) is a great way to help the project.
+The d9 community is growing quickly, which also means there's more and more people that have questions.
+Helping out your fellow developers by answering questions on [GitHub Discussions]({{GITHUB_URL}}/discussions/categories/q-a) is a great way to help the project.